How to create a sprite sheet

 Sprite sheets already exist since the first days of computer games.
 The idea is to use one big image that contains all animations of a character or items in a level instead of dealing with many single files.

-This not only speeds up the loading for the sprites but also allows performance optimizations - e.g. by using the graphics card for rendering the game scene instead of leaving it all to the CPU.
+This not only speeds up the loading of the sprites but also allows performance optimizations - e.g. by using the graphics card for rendering the game scene instead of leaving it all to the CPU.

-Types of sprite sheets
+Simple sprite sheets

 Sprite strips and animation strips